What is Mimikatz? What can it do and how to protect

 Mimikatz isn’t meant to purposely help malicious hackers, but rather highlight Windows’ security flaws.
 If sysadmins restrict user privileges, Mimikatz will not get a chance to obtain the admin rights it needs to spread to other endpoints and harvest additional credentials.

 When Mimikatz is used as a password-stealing tool, the software itself is not the key issue here.
-Instead, there are various underlying cybersecurity-related issues that organizations must fix, such as properly handling patch management and dealing with PAM security.
+Instead, there are various underlying cybersecurity-related issues that organizations must fix, such as properly handling patch management and dealing with privileged access.

 How to protect yourself against Mimikatz